Survival horror: Transformation (2005-2018)

 Multiplayer asymmetrical survival horror games gained popularity as well.
 Dead by Daylight, released in 2016, features one player taking on the role of a killer and four others play as survivors.
 The game is also notable for featuring multiple characters from other survival horror franchises, such as Resident Evil and Silent Hill.
 Other examples which use similar one versus four gameplay include Friday the 13th: The Game, VHS, Evil Dead: The Game, and The Texas Chain Saw Massacre.

 The Resident Evil series abandoned its action-oriented direction beginning with 2017's Resident Evil 7: Biohazard.
 The game utilizes a first-person perspective and encourages resource management and puzzle-solving, more akin to earlier entries in the franchise.

 Renaissance (2019-present)

-Following the release of Resident Evil 2, a remake of its 1998 version, which sold over 4 million copies in its first month and 15.8 million by April 2025, other video game companies were encouraged to remake their own survival horror franchises.
-These earlier titles were updated with modern graphics while retaining their survival horror aspects, as seen in the remakes of Resident Evil 3, Resident Evil 4, Dead Space, Alone in the Dark, and Silent Hill 2.
+Following the commercial success of Resident Evil 2, a remake of the 1998 version that sold over 4 million copies in its first month and 15.8 million by April 2025, other video game companies were encouraged to create remakes of their survival horror franchises.
+These earlier titles were updated with modern graphics while retaining their survival horror aspects, as seen in the remakes of Resident Evil 3, Resident Evil 4, Dead Space, Alone in the Dark, Silent Hill 2, and a second upcoming remake of Fatal Frame II: Crimson Butterfly.
 After these remakes were well received and financially successful, this new era of survival horror has been referred to by gaming journalists as a 'renaissance'.

-The renewed interest in classic survival horror also contributed to the launch of new games such as Cronos: The New Dawn, an original survival horror title, that was released in September 2025.
+The renewed interest in classic survival horror also contributed to the launch of new games such as Signalis, Crow Country, or Cronos: The New Dawn, all original survival horror titles released between October 2022 and September 2025.